 St. John's East SmartCentre is a 366,000 square foot shopping centre that is situated on 31.27 acres at the intersection of Stavanger Drive and Torbay Road in St. John's, Newfoundland.
-A 128,000 square foot Wal-Mart store anchors the site and an 80,000 square foot Dominion grocery store shadow-anchors the site.
-Other national tenants include Winners, Staples, Future Shop, Michaels, Old Navy, Sport Chek, Addition-Elle, Mark's Work Wearhouse, Pier 1 Imports, Pets Unlimited, Bowring, Reitmans, Buck or Two, Swiss Chalet, The Shoe Company, and Smart Set.
+A 128,000 square foot Walmart store anchors the site and an 80,000 square foot Dominion grocery store shadow-anchors the site.
+Other national tenants include Winners, Staples, Future Shop, Michaels, Old Navy, Sport Chek, Addition-Elle, Mark's, Pier 1 Imports, Pets Unlimited, Bowring, Reitmans, Buck or Two, Swiss Chalet, The Shoe Company, and Smart Set.
+An additional 5,000 square feet of developable area remain.